Links

 If your file is valid and readable, you will be presented with an example of the data found in the file.
 If no data was found, then it means there was probably an error on the previous Import Settings page.

-If everything look correct, click on “Configure Import”.
+If everything looks correct, click on “Configure Import” to continue to the next step.

 This documenation will not cover every option on the Configure Import page, because depending on the data type chosen the options will vary based on your ExpressionEngine configuration.
 The configuration screen is self documenting.
 Every option has a description explaining what it does.